-(3) Enroute Check
+(3) [Enroute Flight Inspection

-This check will be conducted on one aircraft type and involve a minimum of 2 sectors of one hour or more.
-It should be representative of a commercial flight and should be conducted as a line training/checking flight.
+This inspection will be conducted on one aircraft type and involve a minimum of 2 sectors of one hour or more.
+It should be representative of a commercial flight and could be conducted during a line training flight.

-Note: Should an aircraft be added to the AOC prior to this audit, any proving flight conducted for that aircraft will be accepted in lieu of this enroute check.
+- Note: Should an aircraft be added to the AOC prior to this audit, any demonstration flight conducted for that aircraft will be accepted in lieu of this enroute flight inspection.] - (4) Quality

-(4) Quality